Marcell Ozuna Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.49).
+- The Pirates have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Pirates allow the sixth-fewest home runs in baseball (121 total, 1.1 per game).
+- Pirates pitchers combine to allow 122 home runs (1.1 per game), the sixth-fewest in baseball.

-- In his last appearance on Wednesday against the Detroit Tigers, the right-hander tossed three innings, giving up four earned runs while surrendering three hits.
+- In his last outing on Thursday against the Milwaukee Brewers, the right-hander tossed five innings, allowing eight earned runs while surrendering nine hits.

-- The 27-year-old has amassed a 5.18 ERA and 8.5 strikeouts per nine innings across nine games this season, while giving up a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.